-Hillside does its first full financial audit, opening the door to larger grants from government.
+Hillside does its first full financial audit, opening the door to larger grants from government sources.
 Investments are made in island infrastructure to support the growing festival.

 For the first time, all tickets are sold out before the festival opens.
-The living roof on the permanent stage is planted, irrigation begins.
+The living roof on the permanent stage is planted and irrigation begins.
 The traditional two-gate system is changed and the main gate is re-located to the parking area.

 Weekend passes sell out in under a week.
 The island's electricity infrastructure is improved.
 Food vendors expand around the site, beyond food pavilion.

 Hillside's free public water program is introduced.
 Sign language interpreters are available for some of the performances.
 Planning for the first annual Hillside Inside begins.
 The event is to be held at the Sleeman Centre in February 2008.

 July 25-27, 2008 - 25th Anniversary